 In order to keep the structure and texture of the Red Bean Dessert Bars, they will need to be stored either in the refrigerator or freezer.
-If you’re storing in the freezer, make sure to thaw out for 1 hour in the refrigerator before serving.
+If you’re storing in the freezer for more than a day, make sure to thaw out for 1 hour in the refrigerator before serving.
 Make sure it’s wrapped tightly to avoid freezer burn.

 To treating yourself!

 Red Bean Dessert Bars (Vegan)

 - Vitamix or another High-Speed Blender (alternative: Food Processor)

 - 1 1/2 cups almond flour blanched if available

 - 1/3 cup coconut oil, melted refined if lighter taste is preferred